 Walthamstow Garden Party

 A new week to celebrate London as a green city, this is a replacement for London Tree Week held in partnership with the National Park City Foundation.
-Over 280 events will take place over the week at parks across London and while most are free, a few will have charges and some need to be booked in advance so do check before going!
+Plenty of different events will take place over the week at parks across London and while most are free, a few will have charges and some need to be booked in advance so do check before going!

 Ongoing exhibitions and events

 AI: More than Human | Until August 26th | Barbican

 Manga at the British Museum | Until August 26th | Bloomsbury

 Summer by the River Festival | Until September 1st | London Bridge

 Smoke and Mirrors | Until September 15th | Euston